-The Company's subsidiary Shree Samrudhi Industrial Papers Pvt.
-Ltd. has not yet commenced any business.
+The Company's subsidiary Shree Samrudhi Industrial Papers Private Limited has not yet commenced any business.

-As required by Section 129 (3) of the Companies Act, 2013 and Regulation 33 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 the Consolidated Financial Statements for the year ended on 31st March, 2019, prepared in accordance with the relevant accounting standards as prescribed under Section 133 of the Companies Act, 2013 and the Auditors report there on are attached.
+As required by Section 129 (3) of the Companies Act, 2013 and Regulation 33 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 the Consolidated Financial Statements for the year ended on 31" March, 2020, prepared in accordance with the relevant accounting standards as prescribed under Section 133 of the Companies Act, 2013 and the Auditors report there on are attached.

-As required by first proviso of Section 129 (3) of the Companies Act, 2013 and Rule 5 of the Companies (Accounts) Rules, 2014, the statement containing the salient features of the financial statements of the Company's subsidiary (Shree Samrudhi Industrial Papers Pvt.
-Ltd.) and joint venture (Shree Samrat Pulp and Paper Pvt.
-Ltd.), in form AOC-1 is also attached.
+As required by first proviso of Section 129 (3) of the Companies Act.
+2013 and Rule 5 of the Companies (Accounts) Rules, 2014, the statement containing the salient features of the financial statements of the Company's subsidiary (Shree Samrudhi Industrial Papers Private Limited) and joint venture (Shree Samrat Pulp and Paper Private Limited), in form AOC 1 is also attached.
 The statement also provides the details of performance and financial position of the said subsidiary and joint venture Companies.

-Shareholders interested in obtaining a copy of the annual audited financial statements of the subsidiary Company may write to the Company.
+Shareholders interested in obtaining a copy of the annual audited financial statements of the subsidiary Company may write to the Company and provide emailid.